hotmeshio/pluck-typescript/README.md

 ```

 ## Build and Test
-The source files include a docker-compose that spins up one Redis instance and one Node instances.
+The source files include a docker-compose that spins up one Redis instance and one Node instance.
 The RediSearch module is enabled.
 Refer to the unit tests for usage examples for getting/setting data, creating a search index, and optimizing activity calls with proxy wrappers.

 Deploy the container: